-Managing your home, family, and home school is NOT easy!
+Managing your home, family, and homeschool is not easy!
 At times it can be stressful or even overwhelming.
-However, with some thought and planning you will find there are simple routines to reduce your stress.
+If we’re not careful, we can be facing homeschool mom burnout.
+However, with some thought and planning you will find there are some super simple routines to reduce homeschool Mom stress.

-Doing these 3 simple things each evening, makes for a much smoother start in the morning.
-Preparation begins the night before!
+Doing these 3 simple routines each evening can reduce homeschool mom stress.
+They make for a much smoother start in the morning as preparation begins the night before!

 1. Clean up the kitchen.